bodrick/awesome/TOPICS.md

 *   [nvm-sh/nvm](https://github.com/nvm-sh/nvm) - Node Version Manager - POSIX-compliant bash script to manage multiple active node.js versions
 *   [DavidAnson/markdownlint](https://github.com/DavidAnson/markdownlint) - A Node.js style checker and lint tool for Markdown/CommonMark files.
 *   [standard/eslint-config-standard](https://github.com/standard/eslint-config-standard) - ESLint Config for JavaScript Standard Style
-*   [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, transpiler and package manager – all in one.
+*   [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, transpiler, and package manager – all in one
 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
 It provides a lot of decorators and guideline to make your code more readable and less error-prone.
 *   [google/zx](https://github.com/google/zx) - A tool for writing better scripts
 *   [Zettlr/Zettlr](https://github.com/Zettlr/Zettlr) - A Markdown Editor for the 21st century.